iridium-browser/iridium-browser-ubuntu/extensions/docs/extension_and_app_types.md

 A bookmark app's `manifest.json` identifies it as a hosted app.
 However, in the C++ code, the `Extension` object will return true from its `from_bookmark()` method.

+### Progressive Web App (PWA)

+When Progressive Web Apps are installed on desktop a bookmark app is created.
+The bookmark app in this case will capture navigations to its scope and opens them in a dedicated app window instead of the existing browser context.

 ## Ambiguity surrounding the term "Extension"